 Getting Copies of Probate Documents in Pasco County Clerk Records

 A common question asked as an estate planning attorney is how to obtain a copy of a deceased person's last will and testament or other probate court filings.
-Because probate records are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
-And with modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free.
+Since probate records are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
+With modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free.

 Some courts even list the names of all of the beneficiaries of the estate.
 It will give you the ability to request copies of the will and any other documents you are interested in viewing from the probate clerk's office, or you can try contacting the executor or the executor's attorney for additional information.